✔ It costs three times less to run an electric car than the average petrol car

-The distances you can drive electric cars before they fall to 0% charge vary wildly between different models, but 200 miles is a typical figure.
+The distances you can drive before your car falls to 0% charge vary wildly between different models, but 198 miles is the average figure for electric vehicle ranges.

 At 4p per mile, that means £8 per charge.
 So if you drive 10 miles per day on average, you’ll only pay £146 per year on fuel costs – or even less, with a newer model.

 The figure above is based on government data showing electric cars cost 4p per mile to charge, but this will of course depend on your electricity tariff.